Philip of Majorca: Last years

 No longer involved in state affairs, Philip left Majorca and moved to the Neapolitan court of his sister and brother-in-law, where he spent the rest of his life.
+The Kingdom's queen, Sancia of Majorca, already hosted many Spirituals who held powerful court positions.
 Soon after arriving to Naples, he renounced all his benefices.
-Encouraged by the subtle hostility of King Robert's court towards the papacy, Philip openly attacked Pope John XII in a sermon, asserting that, papal decrees notwithstanding, the existence of the "Brothers of the poor Life" was the realization of the Gospel.
+The queen hosted Philip's entourage in the Castel Nuovo, and they became acquainted with the spiritual leaders Andreas de Gagliano and Robert of Mileto.
+A rumor emerged from Naples that Philip was a candidate to replace Pope John XXIII, that is further corroborated by Sancia and Robert of Naples vocal advocation for his ascent to the position.
+Encouraged by the subtle hostility of King Robert's court towards the papacy, Philip openly attacked Pope John XXII in a sermon, asserting that, papal decrees notwithstanding, the existence of the "Brothers of the poor Life" was the realization of the Gospel.
 He attempted to establish the order once more, but Pope Benedict XII confirmed his predecessor's decision.
+In 1337, Philip's long-time friend and mentor Angelo da Clareno died and Philip worked with leaders amongst the Spirituals to collect his letters and works.
+Philip died in 1344 in the Kingdom of Naples and his sister and protector Sancia died soon after.